Student Staff

 David E. Taylor ’26

-David is a sophomore at Claremont McKenna College from La Habra, California, and is pursuing a dual major in Public Policy and Government.
+David is from La Habra, California, and is pursuing a dual major in Public Policy and Government.
 His passion for politics arose from the 2016 presidential election and was further inspired by the political, economic, and social climate during the COVID-19 pandemic.
 He has always found matters of state and local government to be intrinsic to understanding sociological and political climates as a whole.
 He is excited to learn about how state and local policies have tangible effects on the welfare of the average citizen.
 In his free time, David can be found watching sports (baseball, basketball, professional and college football), reading, or keeping up with American politics.
+He is studying abroad in Cordoba, Spain for the fall 2024 semester.

 Rutvij Thakkar ’26